anakin2311/anakin2311/README.md

 - 👋 Hi, I’m @anakin2311
-- 👀 I’m interested in ML/ AI
+- 👀 I’m interested in ML/ AI and Robotics.
-- 🌱 I’m currently learning Deep Learning algorithms and concepts.
+- 🌱 I’m currently learning Deep Learning and Reinforcement Learning algorithms and concepts.
 - 💞️ I’m looking to collaborate on any relevant projects.

 <!---